xmk2222/deep-learning-papers/README.md

 In theory, we can **replace any n x n convolution by a 1 x n convolution followed by a n x 1 convolution** and the computational cost saving increases dramatically as n grows.

-In practice, **it is found that employing this factorization does not work well on early layers, but it fives very good results on medium grid-size.**
+In practice, **it is found that employing this factorization does not work well on early layers, but it gives very good results on medium grid-size.**

 ![moduleA](./images/InceptionV2/moduleA.png)